-The benefits of life as a freelance graphic designer are plain to see.
+There are many benefits to life as a freelance graphic designer.
 You get to work on your own terms, on a schedule that suits you, and claim better pay for your projects than if you were to operate through an agency.

-But there are a number of areas to creating your own business that you may not have considered yet.
+However, there may be some areas in creating and operating your own business you may have missed.
 One area in particular, which can open your business up to potentially much wider profit margins, is to incorporate as a limited company.
 But what exactly does this mean?
 Here, we’ll take you through what being a limited company can do for your business, and ultimately, how to start a graphic design business.

-Many graphic designers worldwide have embraced the transition into a freelance career.
-At this time of increased interconnectivity and technology, you can complete projects and tasks that wouldn’t have been thought possible through remote work at the turn of the century.
-But lots of workers have shied away from taking the next step in becoming a limited company, so what are they missing out on?
+Many graphic designers have opted to work on a freelance basis, there is a greater work/balance, an ability to work your own hours and set your own rate of pay.
+Secondly, at this time of increased interconnectivity and technology, you can complete projects and tasks through remote work, by working freelance you can expand your client range worldwide!
+However, only a few designers have taken the next step in becoming a limited company, so what are they missing out on?

 Well, limited companies help take the liability away from business owners.
 Whereas a sole trader is responsible for managing your debts — meaning your assets are at risk if you fail to keep afloat — limited companies are seen as a separate entity from their owners.
 This helps to give you added protection should the worst happen.

 Fundamentally, a limited company is a type of business structure that has been incorporated at Companies House as a legal ‘person’.
 This means that it can enter into contracts in its own name and will be responsible for its own actions, finances, and liabilities.

 Limited companies must be registered at Companies House (the UK registrar of companies).
 As a graphic designer you may choose to form a ‘limited by shares’ company.
 A limited by shares company is owned by one or multiple shareholders and managed by one or multiple directors.
 The same person can be the owner and director, meaning that you can set up a company by yourself or with other people.